 Date with attachment in mind

 If you’re single, look for a partner with a complementary attachment style.

 Understand your limitations and move towards a secure style as much as you can

 Explain to your partner attachment styles and what it means for your relationship

 Don’t be ashamed to “need” a great relationship.
 That’s what human biology is all about.
-Worry instead about finding a great partner
+Worry instead about how to find a great boyfriend or girlfriend.

 No Gender Data